Godfrey McHugh: Kennedy Administration

-He became Air Force Aide to President Kennedy, and was promoted to Brigadier General in 1961.
+He became Air Force Aide to President Kennedy and was promoted to Brigadier General in 1961.
 As military aide to the President, his duties included supervising Air Force One.
 He very often rode in the middle of the front seat of the Presidential State Car while transporting the President.
 While he was in Dallas, Texas during the John F. Kennedy assassination, McHugh was moved farther back in the motorcade that day rather than riding in the President's car.
-He was also present during the president's autopsy.
+He was present at Parkland Memorial Hospital as doctors attempted to save the President’s life.

-After Kennedy's death, McHugh guarded Kennedy's body on Air Force One and until the President's body was returned to Washington, D.C.
+After Kennedy's death, McHugh stood guard by Kennedy's body on Air Force One as the President's body was returned to Washington, D.C.

-In a 1978 oral history interview that McHugh gave to the John F. Kennedy Presidential Library (that was withheld from the public until 2009), McHugh provided detailed statements that once Kennedy's body was back on board Air Force One he did not know that Lyndon Johnson was also on board.
+In a 1978 oral history interview that McHugh gave to the John F. Kennedy Presidential Library (that was withheld from the public until 2009), McHugh provided detailed statements that once Kennedy's body was back on-board Air Force One he did not know that Lyndon Johnson was also on board.
 Due to safety concerns that there was a conspiracy, Jacqueline Kennedy's repeated requests, and the fact that the plane's interior cabin was quite warm, McHugh had requested that the plane take off.
 When the plane still had not taken off, McHugh went forward to again ask pilot James Swindal why the plane had not taken off and he was told that Johnson did not want the plane to take off yet.
 McHugh went to find Johnson and he soon found Johnson in a bathroom with Johnson saying repeatedly, "They're going to get us all.
 It's a plot.
 It's a plot.
 It's going to get us all."
 According to the General, Johnson "was hysterical, sitting down on the john there alone in this thing."
 In a documented interview the previous week in 1978 McHugh had also stated to the House Select Committee on Assassinations investigator Mark Flanagan the same basic account of what he witnessed.

 Jordan Marsh incident

 In the summer of 1963, Jacqueline Kennedy was at the Kennedy family compound in Massachusetts while she was pregnant.
 Air Force personnel became concerned that if Mrs. Kennedy were to deliver the child at the Otis Air Force Base hospital, that the maternity ward furniture would be unsatisfactory for the newborn child of the President and First Lady.
 The Air Force then spent $5,000.00 ($44,000 in 2021) of taxpayer money at Jordan Marsh & Company to purchase new furniture, and allowed media photographs of a U.S. Navy aide standing next to the purchase.
 After the photos made their way into the Washington Post, an irate President Kennedy telephoned McHugh and ordered him to have the furniture returned.
-Kennedy's profanity-laden phone call with McHugh is now public.